TADA: Making Node-link Diagrams Accessible to Blind and Low-Vision People: Evaluative Study

 \section{Evaluative Study}

-We designed an empirical study to assess the feasibility of our approach and the ability of BLV people to use the basic features of TADA.
-The main goal of the study was to test whether participants could use the fundamental features of TADA effectively and to detect usability issues.
-This formal study complements continuous informal testing of the system during design and implementation that we carried out on ourselves and others, including with a blind co-author.
+The main goal was to test whether participants could use the fundamental features of TADA effectively and to detect usability issues.
+This formal study complemented the continuous informal testing of the system during design and implementation that we carried out on ourselves and others, including a blind co-author.